-This is a five-year project, led by Tinylife in partnership with Aware NI and Parenting NI, supporting families to develop and strengthen their resilience and reduce isolation by connecting with their peers and wider community.
+This project, led by Tinylife in partnership with Aware NI and Parenting NI, supports families in developing and strengthening their resilience and reduce isolation by connecting with their peers and wider community.
 The project supports parents’ perinatal mental health and wellbeing by providing access to services that parents feel meet their needs best.
 The project runs in the Northern and Southern Health and Social Care Trusts.

 As part of Positive Minds for Premature Parents, a Parenting NI Parent Support Officer visits each support group facilitated by the project once a quarter to share details of the support that Parenting NI offers.
-Parents can avail of freephone helpline support and other programmes that Parenting NI have available depending on the need.
+Parents can avail of a free Support Line and other programmes that Parenting NI have available depending on the need.